jad-amine/X-Move/README.md

 <img id="philosophy" src="./readme/title2.svg"/>

-> X-Move is not about building a company but a community, the most engaged X-treme Sports Community by connecting athletes to activitiy partners and owners of playgrounds and sports equipments renting stores.
+> X-Move is not about building a company but a community, the most engaged X-treme Sports Community by connecting athletes to activity partners and owners of playgrounds and sports equipment renting stores.
 It consist of three types of users: Players use a mobile app, Owners use a web app and Admins use a desktop app.

 ### User Stories